Chief Executive Officer

 Dr. Rory Mackinnon

 Primary Care Lead

 Rory is a Sunderland based full-time GP Partner & Trainer.
 His medical career began in Sheffield before he moved to the North East for his GP training.
 He is passionate about the delivery of high-quality patient centred care and medical education; believing that time invested in the latter leads to the former.
 He has held a number of leadership roles since qualifying as a GP, including at CCG, Federation, HENE, and RCGP levels (often at the same time!) and so has broad experience.
 These have always been in addition to his full-time clinical role.
-He is soon to embark on the Diploma in Occupational Medicine and hopes to bring his clinical and leadership experience to the team.
+He hopes to bring his clinical and leadership experience to the team.

 Following studies in areas including chemistry, microbiology, physics and hands on laboratory analysis, Neil has used his experience and understanding to provide clients with detailed and accurate interpretation of the services Recovery4Life provides.
 Understanding how to correctly interpret results can be a challenging task and Neil is always on hand to guide clients through processes that can often seem daunting.

 As well as providing clear analysis of testing results and reports to clients, Neil has the required knowledge and experience to carry out these tests himself.
 Neil draws on previous customer service experience in ensuring a welcoming and friendly atmosphere while testing, breaking preconceived ideas of what the process may be like.

 Over time, Neil has taken a keen interest in design and creative outlets.
 This has enabled him to also take on numerous creative and design roles within the business.
 He is responsible for many of the printed and digital materials Recovery4life publish.

 Martin is a passionate HR professional with a natural and human approach to people management with over 12 years’ HR experience working for a variety of private and public-sector organisations.